 After Anutin Charnvirakul, head of the Ministry of Public Health, became aware of these issues, he put regulations in place such as: if using cannabis as an ingredient, you must have a clear sign or notification to alert customers that it is in the food or drinks.
 It is also illegal to sell to anyone under the age under 20 or to pregnant women.
 Further regulations for cannabis are coming soon too, one of which will would allow people to grow up to 15 plants per household.
 Other laws currently being discussed will forbid people in Thailand to promote cannabis and/or accessories relating to its use, although this will be almost impossible to regulate as papers, pipes, bongs and other accessories can be used for purposes other than just smoking weed.

 Currently, legally, it is not permitted to exaggerated medical benefits of ganja in advertisements.
 You are not allowed to get high and drive, and food that contains cannabis is not allowed to by sold in vending machines.

 None of the above should really affect you as a tourist here in Thailand (except the law about driving while high), just relax enjoy your time in this wonderful country.
-Sit back, have a smoke as you like – but avoid doing so in busy, public areas – and you are guaranteed a good time here.
-If you have any questions about weed in Thailand or where to buy specific cannabis related items, feel free to contact us and we’ll help out if we can.
+Sit back, smoke weed as you like – but avoid doing so in busy, public areas – and you are guaranteed a good time here.
+If you have any questions about specific weed strains or where to buy specific cannabis related items, feel free to contact us and we’ll help out if we can.